AndyNichol3/Minesweeper-Bot/README.md

 1. You cant win 100% of the time. this game does have some element of chance to it so you can only make your best guess sometimes.

 This is an example of where there is a 50/50 chance of getting the right guess:
+The upper left cornere are the last 2 spaces remaining and one of them is a mine.

 <img src="https://github.com/AndyNichol3/Minesweeper-Bot/blob/main/50percentchance.png" alt="completed game" width="400" height="400">